Shivam-Narayan/Python-complete-notes/README.md

 # Python Object-Oriented and Core Concepts

-This reference document covers essential Python concepts, including classes, object orientation, error handling, file and JSON processing, copying semantics, advanced language features, and concurrency.
+This reference document covers essential Python topics with clear definitions, practical examples, and a professional structure.

 ---

 ## 1. Class

 A class is a blueprint for creating objects.
-It defines the data attributes and behaviors that the created objects will have.
+It defines the data attributes and behaviors that objects of that type will have.

 ### Syntax